 5. an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.

 6. an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions.7. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

 Student Enrollment and Graduation Rates

-The School of Engineering conferred 66 bachelor of engineering degrees in biomedical engineering in May 2017.
+The School of Engineering conferred 53 Bachelor of Engineering degrees in biomedical engineering in the 2018/2019 academic year.
 Statistics concerning graduation rates and job placement are maintained by the School of Engineering and can be viewed at: